mutsujitakahashi/RepData_PeerAssessment1/PA1_template.md

 ## 10 2012-10-10  9900
 ```

 Because all NA day contains no information and if we make NA as 0 it just increases number of zeroes.
+This can be seen from the histogram above.

 As number of NA days are not very much